-If you’re an early riser, you’re in for some treats on your Cabo trip!
-There are plenty of things to do for those who enjoy getting up a little early in Cabo.
+If you are an early riser, you are in for some treats on your Cabo trip!
+There are plenty of activities in Cabo for those who enjoy getting up a little early in Cabo.

-We all have our preferences in our day to day lives, with some of us enjoying sleeping in while others much prefer to wake up early and get out in the world.
-Luckily, Cabo is one of those destinations that offers something for everyone no matter their body clock.
+We all have our preferences in our day-to-day lives, with some of us enjoying sleeping in.
+Others, on the other hand, prefer to wake up early and get out to experience the world.

-In this article, we’ll be looking at some of the top activities for early birds to experience.
+In this article, we will look at some of the top activities in Cabo for early birds to experience.

-One of the sole drawbacks of visiting Cabo is the water’s strong undercurrents which make swimming on most of the area’s beaches unsafe.
-However, there are a few locations where it is safe to swim, such as Lover’s Beach.
-This is a very tranquil spot which is popular for swimming and watersports such as snorkeling and scuba.
+One of the sole drawbacks of visiting Cabo is the water’s strong undercurrents, which make swimming on most surrounding beaches unsafe.
+However, there are a few locations where swimming is safe such as Lover’s Beach.
+This tranquil beach is known for swimming and watersports like snorkeling and scuba.

-This beach can get very crowded during the day and afternoon and therefore is best visited in the morning.
+Lover’s Beach beach can get very crowded during the daytime and afternoons therefore the ultimate visiting hours are during the early morning hours.
 That makes it a perfect activity for early birds!
-Local fishermen will offer return rides to the beach for as little as $10 making it an affordable activity as well.
+Local fishermen will offer return rides to the beach for as little as $10, making it an affordable activity.

-Cabo offers a whole host of cruises throughout the day and into the evening.
-This means early risers can enjoy a morning cruise and maybe spot some of the local fishermen as they head out for the daily catch.
-Not only can you enjoy wonderful views, but it’s likely you’ll spy some of Cabo bay’s beautiful marine life!
+Cabo offers a variety of cruises throughout the day and into the evening.
+Early risers can enjoy a morning cruise, and maybe spot local fishermen as they head out for the daily catch.
+While they are still sleepy, you will have a first-hand glimpse at some of Cabo bay’s beautiful marine life!
 (Those can include hatching sea turtles at Lover’s Beach).

-Cabo has some stunning views and vistas to explore, both on the coast and inland.
-In fact, there’s even a desert for you to explore in Baja.
-In general, hiking in Cabo is mostly advised in winter, but is possible for early birds because until the sun is high in the sky temperatures are hot but still bearable.
+Cabo has some stunning views and vistas to explore on the coast and inland.
+In fact, even the dessert is there for you to explore while in the Baja.
+In general, hiking in Cabo is recommended during winter, but is possible for early birds because until the sun is high in the sky, the temperatures are still hot yet bearable.

 The Festival of Cabo San Lucas

-Early birds will be able to catch the true spirit of this event, as the first day of the festival starts at 4:00 am when locals carry a statue of San Lucas to a boat where it is then sailed out into the water where it stops at the arch at Land’s End.
+Early birds can catch the spirit of the festival during the first day of the festival.
+Starting at 4:00 am, the locals carry a statue of San Lucas to a boat where the saint sailed out into the bay.
+Saint Lucs then stopped at the arch at Land’s End.

-This is a ritual full of meaning, as it is seen as an offering to Saint Luke to bring them a bountiful year to come.
-The ceremony is followed by flowers and traditional songs, and if you’re in Cabo at this time of year you’d be crazy to miss out on such a special and authentic occasion!
+The ritual is full of meaning, as it is meant as an offering to Saint Luke to bring them a bountiful year to come.
+The ceremony is followed by flowers offering and traditional songs.
+If you are in Cabo at this time of year, you would be crazy to miss such a special and authentic occasion!

 Cabo San Lucas Marina